-Greg did a social media survey a couple weeks ago about how often guys trim their beard.
-He found out that 53 percent of the respondents trim their beard once a month.
-On average, a guy’s facial hair grows about a half inch in length each month.
+Greg did a social media survey a couple of weeks ago about how often guys trim their beards.
+He found out that 53 percent of the respondents trim their beards once a month.
+On average, a guy’s facial hair grows about a half-inch in length each month.
 So if you’re looking to maintain your length through monthly trimming, you only need to take your beard down a half an inch (the width of your pinky finger).
 Now that you know how much to trim a month, let’s get started.

 Pro Tip: Even if you’re comfortable doing scissor trims at home, go to the barber once every few months to make sure you’re keeping your lines even.
 Barbers give your beard a great foundation to trim from!